sackn/diffeq/lineIntegrals.md

 ## Divergence and Curl Operators
 Divergence and curl operators show up a lot in nature and mathematics.
 Divergence and curl provide an general analysis of some the properties of a vector field.
+It is common to think of a lot of these problems in terms of fluid moving around.

 **Divergence Operator**